 Allergic reactions to the sclerotherapy solution and other risks

 Sclerotherapy treatments also have a small risk of an allergic reaction to the sclerotherapy solution.
 Allergic reactions to the sclerosing solution are rare but can occur.
 Symptoms of an allergic reaction may include itching, redness, and swelling at the injection site.
-If you experience any of these symptoms, you should call your doctor immediately.
+You should call your doctor immediately if you experience any of these symptoms.

 Larger veins may require multiple injections of the sclerosing solution.
 There is also a risk of the solution leaking out of the vein and into the surrounding tissues.
-Furthermore, in rare cases, the blood vessels can get blocked, leading to a rare complication called phlebitis.
+Furthermore, the blood vessels can get blocked in rare cases, leading to a rare complication called phlebitis.
 Sclerotherapy treatments can occasionally cause brown staining of the skin.
 This is usually a temporary side effect that will resolve on its own.

 Vein Treatment Clinic maintains a perfect track record

 Vein Treatment Clinic is a group of state-of-the-art vein treatment clinics in New York, Long Island, New Jersey, California, and Maryland.
 Our vein treatment clinics are led by board-certified and Harvard-trained vein experts specializing in cutting-edge spider vein treatments.
-Instead of simply treating the visible spider veins, our vein doctors perform a thorough evaluation to diagnose the root cause of spider veins, following which they curate a personalized treatment plan.
+Instead of simply treating the visible spider veins, our vein doctors perform a thorough evaluation to diagnose the root cause of spider veins and then curate a personalized treatment plan.

-We also use all possible precautions to ensure optimal safety and avoid unwanted complications.
-We have a perfect track record, as evidenced by our unanimous 5-star ratings and reviews on all online platforms, including Google, Real Self, and Facebook.
+We also take all possible precautions to ensure optimal safety and avoid unwanted complications.
+Our perfect track record is evidenced by our unanimous 5-star ratings and reviews on all online platforms, including Google, Real Self, and Facebook.
 If you have spider veins or other signs and symptoms of vein disease, please schedule an appointment at your nearest spider vein and varicose vein treatment clinic.

 Can sclerotherapy be done wrong?

-Sclerotherapy treatments may seem simple, but they must be performed by highly skilled vein doctors.
+Sclerotherapy treatments may seem simple, but highly skilled vein doctors must perform them.
 Sclerotherapy involves injecting a sclerotherapy solution into the treated vein.
-This solution irritates the lining of the vein, causing it to swell and stick together, following which it’s reabsorbed by the body.
+This solution irritates the vein’s lining, causing it to swell and stick together, following which it’s reabsorbed by the body.
 However, sclerotherapy can be performed using numerous sclerosing solutions, and inexperienced vein doctors can cause unwanted complications.

 Inexperienced vein doctors may use sclerosing solutions that cause considerable muscle cramps, pain, and discomfort.
 In the past, sclerotherapy was performed using hypertonic saline, which caused considerable pain.
 Our vein doctors use the latest and safest sclerotherapy solutions to ensure a painless experience.
 Furthermore, if inexperienced vein doctors inject the sclerotherapy solution into the wrong areas, you may suffer from necrosis or arterial complications.

-You must contact the most skilled and talented spider vein doctors for your sclerotherapy treatments.
+You must contact the most skilled and talented spider vein doctors for sclerotherapy treatments.

 What are the long-term side effects of sclerotherapy?

 Sclerotherapy is generally a safe and effective procedure.
-However, as with any medical procedure, there are potential risks and limitations associated with sclerotherapy.
-One of the most common risks associated with sclerotherapy is an allergic reaction to the sclerotherapy solution.
+However, as with any medical procedure, there are potential risks and limitations associated with it.
+One of the most common risks is an allergic reaction to the sclerotherapy solution.
 This reaction is typically mild and can be treated with antihistamines.

 Another potential risk of sclerotherapy is the development of blood clots in the treated vein.
 This complication is rare but can occur if the sclerotherapy solution is injected into a larger vein.
 Blood clots can be dangerous and may require medical treatment.
 Our vein doctors take all necessary precautions to prevent complications.